-The Council recognises that domestic violence is a criminal offence that has serious effects on people's lives, both emotionally and physically.
-The Council is committed to take all reasonable steps possible to combat the reality and impact of domestic violence for individuals being abused, for children affected by domestic violence and to challenge the behaviour of perpetrators.
-It accepts legally and morally that any form of domestic violence is not acceptable and does not expect its' employees to tolerate or condone such behaviour whilst delivering it's Housing service.
+The Council recognises that Domestic Violence is a criminal offence that has serious effects on people's lives, both emotionally and physically.
+The Council is committed to take all reasonable steps possible to combat the reality and impact of domestic violence for individuals being abused; for children affected by Domestic Violence and to challenge the behaviour of perpetrators.
+It accepts legally and morally that any form of Domestic Violence is not acceptable and does not expect its employees to tolerate or condone such behaviour whilst delivering its Housing service.

-1 Legal Requirements
+Legal Requirements

-- 1.1 The Housing Act 1996 s145 introduced a new ground for possession if one of the partners had left due to domestic violence, in order to repossess a property from the perpetrator. - 1.2 The Protection from Harassment Act 1997 makes harassment a criminal offence and a conviction can form the basis of a ground for possession under Schedule 2 Ground 2 of the Housing Act 1985, as amended by Sections 144 146 of the Housing Act 1996. - 1.3 Under the terms of the tenancy agreement, the tenant is prohibited from threatening or committing any form of violence, or to harass or use mental, emotional or sexual abuse to make anyone who lives with them leave the home. - 1.4 The Children's Act 1989 ensures that any suspected or alleged child abuse or protection incident is reported to the Social Services Child Protection Team.
+- 1.1 The Housing Act 1996 s145 introduced a new ground for possession if one of the partners had left due to violence, in order to repossess a property from the perpetrator. - 1.2 The Protection from Harassment Act 1997 makes harassment a criminal offence and a conviction can form the basis of a ground for possession under Schedule 2 ground 2 of the Housing Act 1985, as amended by Sections 144 to 146 of the Housing Act 1996. - 1.3 Under the terms of the tenancy agreement, sections 3.12, dealing with anti-social behaviour, the tenant is prohibited from threatening or committing any form of violence, or to harass or use mental, emotional or sexual abuse to make anyone who lives with them leave the home. - 1.4 The Children's Act 1989 provides that in any suspected or alleged child abuse or protection incident the Social Services Child Protection Team must be notified.
 Section 38A (1) Children's Act allows for the courts to remove the alleged abuser from the family home.